arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 ### Upload test code

 First of all let's write a code to check the connection.
-We will the USER BUTTON of the Opta, the I8 and two relay, the 3 and 4.
+We will the USER BUTTON of the Opta WiFi, the I8 and two relay, the 3 and 4.
 Let's define them at the beginning of the code:

 ```arduino
 #define BTN         BTN_USER